murex/EventStormingJournal/_pages/1h-event-storming-book.md

 Event Storming looks like a great way to get started, but it's a scary beast to master!
 How do I actually run this workshop with more than 10 people?

-This mini e-book is a step by step guide that will successfully lead you through your first Event Storming!
+This mini Event Storming e-book is a step by step guide that will successfully lead you through your first workshop!

 * It's short to be short and will read it in less than 1 hour
 * It covers the 3 main flavors of Event Storming